Surrogacy in New Hampshire

 Altruistic surrogacy is when a surrogate mother decides to forgo base compensation.
 Surrogates sometimes choose this type of surrogacy because they know the intended parents.
 Surrogate professionals advise surrogates to take some base compensation – even if it’s smaller than the average amount – to avoid feelings of frustration down the line.

-You Never Have to pay for Surrogacy in Montana
+You Never Have to pay for Surrogacy in New Hampshire

 Although every surrogate will get compensated for their surrogacy- and pregnancy-related expenses, most people entering a surrogacy receive additional compensation.